 There are two major costs to consider when applying for a title loan.
 The first is interest.
 New Mexico doesn’t have a cap for the amount of interest lenders can charge borrowers for a title loan.
-That said, 25% per month is not uncommon.
 The other major cost is fees.
 Title loans can have a variety of fees.
 Sometimes those fees cover the cost of business transactions.
 For example, if it costs $20 to get a piece of documentation from the Department of Motor Vehicles (“DMV”), the lender will pass that cost on to the borrower.
-Some other fees are for things like appraising the borrower’s car, or late payment fees, etc.
+Some other fees may be for things like appraising the value of the borrower’s car, or late payment fees, etc.

 There’s more to title loans than just fees however.
 If you are considering a title loan, you need to know about the advantages and other regulations surrounding them.

 What are the advantages of car title loans in New Mexico?